redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 - RHOAI = Red Hat OpenShift AI
 - ODH = Open Data Hub

+>Intended commands to be excuted from the root directory of the hobbyist-guide

 ## Access the cluster via your client CLI

 Login to cluster via terminal